2007 Arizona Cardinals season: Week 1: at San Francisco 49ers

-Week 2
+Week 2: vs. Seattle Seahawks

 Hoping to rebound from their tough divisional road loss to the 49ers, the Cardinals played their Week 2 homeopener against another NFC West foe, the Seattle Seahawks.
 In the first quarter, the Cards took to the skies first with kicker Neil Rackers getting a 28-yard field goal for the only score of the period.
 In the second quarter, Arizona continued to pound away with QB Matt Leinart completing a 30-yard TD pass to TE Leonard Pope, along RB Edgerrin James getting a 17-yard TD run.
 The Seahawks would get their only score of the half with QB Matt Hasselbeck completing a 24-yard TD pass to WR Nate Burleson.

 In the third quarter, the Cardinals' lead was gone with Seattle RB Shaun Alexander getting a 16-yard TD run and kicker Josh Brown getting a 28-yard field goal.
 In the fourth quarter, the Cards trailed as Brown got another 28-yard field goal.
 Arizona responded with Rackers kicking a 52-yard field goal.
 Late in the game, the Cards defense managed to recover a Seahawk fumble.
 It would eventually turn into Rackers' 4th career game-winning field goal as made it from 42 yards out as time ran out.

 With the win, the Cardinals improved to 1–1.